antarcticrainforest/tintX/docs/source/index.rst

    python3 -m pip install tintx

-if you don't have root access add the ``--user`` flag for a local installation.
+if you don't have root, access add the ``--user`` flag for a local installation.